 Carbon emissions are generated by all business’s energy consumption, such as the heating and lighting generated by fossil fuels, as well as petrol/diesel used for travel, water usage and waste disposal.
 To be carbon neutral, according to the UK government’s Department of Energy and Climate Change, involves a process of measuring your carbon emissions, then reducing them and offsetting any remaining emissions so that your ‘net calculated carbon emissions equal zero’.

-As an individual, I am totally committed to fighting for climate change; my daughter and I attend the Fridays for Future climate change protests in Manchester, and we passionately strive, at home, and in this business, to do everything possible to minimise climate damage and environmental damage.
+As an individual, I am totally committed to fighting to reduce climate change; my daughter and I attend the monthly Fridays for Future climate change protests in Manchester, and we passionately strive, at home, and in this business, to do everything possible to minimise climate and environmental damage.
+I am also an active member of the Green Party.
+My belief is that we all should be working much harder to reduce carbon emissions and pushing the government to achieve carbon neutral status well before 2050.
 There is no PLANet B.